 No impacts to groundwater and surface water are anticipated during operations because the transmission facilities will not require the use of these resources.
-The onshore substation will be designed to comply with applicable New York building codes, electrical standards, and environmental conditions to the extent practicable and will include precautions to prevent the contamination of water supplies in the event of an accidental release of oil or other potentially hazardous material, as detailed in the EM&CP and the OSRP.
-Depending on groundwater depths along the cable trench or foundations at the onshore substation, groundwater may not be encountered.
+The onshore substation and Hampton Road substation will be designed to comply with applicable New York building codes, electrical standards, and environmental conditions to the extent practicable and will include precautions to prevent the contamination of water supplies in the event of an accidental release of oil or other potentially hazardous material, as detailed in the EM&CP and the OSRP.
+Depending on groundwater depths along the cable trench or foundations at the onshore substation and Hampton Road substation, groundwater may not be encountered.